-239. The film Tony Takitani, directed by Jun Ichikawa and based on a short story by Haruki Murakami, provides a good example of a potentially deadly seduction.
+^{239.} The film Tony Takitani, directed by Jun Ichikawa and based on a short story by Haruki Murakami, provides a good example of a potentially deadly seduction.
 Tony's wife, Eiko Konuma, has an all-consuming obsession for designer clothes.
-When her husband asks her to downsize, she agrees-as the argument is logical-but, on her way to the shop to take back her expensive garments, she realises she cannot live without them and commits suicide in a moving, yet shocking, scene (Tony Takitani, directed by Jun Ichikawa [DVD], Axiom Films International, 2006).
+When her husband asks her to downsize, she agrees - as the argument is logical - but, on her way to the shop to take back her expensive garments, she realises she cannot live without them and commits suicide in a moving, yet shocking, scene (Tony Takitani, directed by Jun Ichikawa [DVD], Axiom Films International, 2006).

-240. &#x27;We seem to have become conduits for a fractal form of seduction, where we theorise aimlessly, as this is the only way anything can be thought without adding to simulation.
+^{240. &#}x27;We seem to have become conduits for a fractal form of seduction, where we theorise aimlessly, as this is the only way anything can be thought without adding to simulation.
 And yet, there is a positive thought of theory emerging: theory as resistance, as oddness, as continual motion, as replication of simulation without being it, and as the playful polemic Baudrillard's own thought takes.
 Theory, for Baudrillard, is also subject to qualitative judgment: it must not be critical, it must be seduction, a paradox, or a strange attractor.'
 Paul Hegarty, Jean Baudrillard: Live Theory, London: Continuum, 2004, p.
 8.

-morning rush and the voices were barely audible.
+for understanding that just opened in front of my eyes, was justifiable.
+And that is why I followed her.
+It certainly paid off.
+What is recounted next is a transcript of a recording I made.
+I did not hear it at the time, as the street was buzzing with the morning rush and the voices were barely audible.
 It was the only time out of many long watches that I happened upon something like this.
 I do not want the reader to think a dialogue like this is a common circumstance, as otherwise I would be accused of incompetence for not being able to conclude a case.
 Still, I need to show the material so the reader does not think I am involved in a wild goose chase.
 Coming across such clear evidence of this crime is a rare occurrence, and it brought a new lease of life to the inquiry, making the end point tangible again.
-I was able to record the dialogue thanks to my borrowed DPA 4060-a professional miniature condenser, prepolarised, omnidirectional microphone.
+I was able to record the dialogue thanks to my borrowed DPA 4060 - a professional miniature condenser, prepolarised, omnidirectional microphone.
 I was sceptical of gadgets, but a blind alley of thought and action made me take the plunge and try a new approach.

-Argyll Arcade, Glasgow, Scotland 8.32am on a winter Tuesday in 2009.
-Object Hey, you! ...
-Yes, you!
+Argyll Arcade, Glasgow, Scotland - 8.32am on a winter Tuesday in 2009.241 Object Hey, you! ...
+242 Yes, you!
 Could you come here, please?